Share this:

 Kings Head Theatre

-Located in Upper Street, Islington and established in 1970, The King´s Head was the first pub theatre to be founded since Shakepeare´s day.
+Located in Upper Street, Islington and established in 1970, The King´s Head was the first pub theatre to be founded since Shakepeare’s day and has staged numerous LGBTQ+ and gay plays in it.
 The pub is a cozy traditional Victorian pub and a great place to meet up.
 In the winter customers get to enjoy a roaring fire!
 The theatre is located at the back.
 This is the Theatre where Hugh Grant made his acting debut.
 The Theatre is firmly committed to equality and diversity in everything it does.
 It regularly stages LGBTQI+ gay theatre shows and will run a whole season of gay theatre in London.
 Tickets at The Kings Head Theatre

 Brixton House Theatre